What to do if ...

 Someone I slept with is positive.

-If a sexual partner has told you that he or she has an STI, you may be worried that you were exposed to the STI during vaginal, anal or oral sex.
+If a sexual partner has told you that they have an STI, you may be worried that you were exposed to the STI during penetrative or oral sex.
 If you share drug equipment, you may also have been exposed to certain STIs.

 See a health care provider